The courses are run by KNIME experts that we know and trust, on a regular basis.

 Statistics and Analytics for Engineers (Singapore Polytechnic)

-Lecturers: Dr. Tang U Liang and Chia Tien Chern
+Lecturers: Dr. Kathiresan Manickam and Chia Tien Chern

 This module aims to provide engineering students with an introduction to statistics and data analytics (DA).
 DA is a competency that cuts across the Skills Framework of many sectors related to engineering.
 With today’s technology, engineers can harness the power of statistics and DA to analyse data and generate insights to support decision-making.
 The topics in statistics include descriptive statistics, probability, random variables and probability distributions, sampling distributions, and estimation.
 The topics in data analytics include a brief overview of data mining, cluster analysis, decision tree classifier, and linear regression.
 Software tools (such as Minitab Express and KNIME) are used throughout for hands-on exercises.